aigarius/static_blog/blog/2022/06/29/long-travel-in-an-electric-car.md

 And when one does that, then travelling with an electric car becomes no more annoying than travelling with a gasoline car.
 Having more breaks in a trip is a good thing and makes the trips actually easier and less stressfull.

+Questions?
+You can use [this i4talk forum thread](https://www.i4talk.com/threads/personal-red-i4-m50-ownership-impressions.2229/) or [this Twitter thread](https://twitter.com/aigarius/status/1542771741180788736) to ask them to me.